openfootball/espana/README.md

 ## Build Your Own `football.db` Copy

-Use the `sportdb` command line tool to build your own `football.db` copy from the plain text fixtures.
+Use the `sportdb` command line tool to build your own `football.db` copy from the plain text datasets.
 [More »](http://openfootball.github.io/build.html)

+### Examples

+Build the database for all Spanish clubs, leagues and seasons:

+    $ rake build DATA=es

+Build the database for the 2014/15 season:

+    $ rake build DATA=es_2014_15

 ## Questions?
 Comments?